How Clickable Are Your CTAs?Posted: November 28, 2016 - By Allison Doyle

 A Call-to-Action (CTA) is a vital part of any business website and digital campaign.
 CTAs are the buttons or links that push traffic to where you want it to go.
 They drive sales, are important indicators showing how effective your campaigns are, and they are crucial in moving prospects further into the sales process.

 Therefore, you should care how clickable your CTAs are, and take the time to test different messages and words to determine what phrases connect to your customers.
-In this article, we will discuss how to determine how clickable your Call-to-Action buttons are, and we’ll give you some examples of CTAs you could use.
+In this article, we will discuss how to determine how clickable your CTA buttons are, and we’ll give you some examples of call-to-actions you can use.

 How to build & test your CTAs